 One thing you’ll notice when you’re comparing various types of furnaces is that they all come with what’s called an AFUE rating.
 This number reflects the energy efficiency of that particular model, so it’s important to take into account when you’re making your selection.

 The furnaces on the market today typically have an AFUE rating of 80% or higher.
 Some can even get up above 90%, and while more efficient is generally better, there are other things you should take into account as well.
 For instance, a furnace with an AFUE rating of 90+% will be more expensive to purchase than one with an 80% AFUE rating.
 The savings will show in lower monthly bills with a break even date, then future savings for the rest of the furnace’s life.

 If you live in an area with harsh and long winters or you own a particularly large home, you’ll probably make up for that higher installation cost with the monthly savings you’ll accrue on your heating bills.
 However, if you’re not going to be using your heating system that rigorously, you won’t be saving nearly as much each month.
-After all, an 80% AFUE furnace is still pretty efficient and will get the job done with lower upfront costs.
+An 80% AFUE furnace is still pretty efficient and will get the job done with lower upfront costs.

 Forced Air Heating

 Forced air heating systems can run on either gas or electricity and they are also generally more energy efficient than either gas or electric furnaces.
-They’re a great option particularly for those living in area with mild winters, but they can have trouble keeping up with the heating load in harsher climates.